 The Westin Fort Lauderdale is just a 10-minute drive from the ocean and has a pool — the perfect place to bring the kids.

 Walt Disney World Swan – Category 4

-The Walt Disney World Swan (and Walt Disney World Dolphin) in Lake Buena Vista can both be booked for 10,000 points per night — with your fifth night free.
+The Walt Disney World Swan (and Walt Disney World Dolphin) in Lake Buena Vista can both be booked for 10,000 points per night.
 Using points for your stay won’t take the sting out of pricey park tickets, but they can help make your Disney trip more affordable.